yassouali/fast.ai_notes/cutting_edge_DL/lecture9.md

 In practice, we want to remove the background and also add some threshold for probabilities, but it is on the right track.
 The potted plant image, the result is not surprising as all of our anchor boxes were small (4x4 grid).
 To go from here to something that is going to be more accurate, all we are going to do is to create way more anchor boxes.

-### Adding more anchors
+###  2.8. <a name='Addingmoreanchors'></a>Adding more anchors

-Until now, we've divided our input image into 4x4 cells, and for each cell the model predicts the class of the object in it, and four coordinates, x and y are beteween -1 and 1, that are then added to the center of each cell to get the position of the center of the bounding box, and the a W and H of the bounding boxes, and are between 0 and 1, that we multiply by the width of each cell, and the we get the correct coordinates for the bounding boxes.
+Until now, we've divided our input image into 4x4 cells, and for each cell the model predicts the class of the object in it, and four coordinates, x and y are between -1 and 1, that are then added to the center of each cell to get the position of the center of the bounding box, and then the W and H of the bounding boxes, and are between 0 and 1, that we multiply by the width of each cell, and the we get the correct coordinates for the bounding boxes.

-But the problem, is that out model is very limited in predicting the correct coordinates based only on the features, which is quite hard, so the solution is to define some anchors, that aleady have a given size the position in the image, and the model then predicts only a correction to these pre-existing anchors, like a translation and scaling.
+But the problem, is that out model is very limited in predicting the correct coordinates based only on the features, which is quite hard, so the solution is to define some anchors, that already have a given size the position in the image, and the model then predicts only a correction to these pre-existing anchors, like a translation and scaling.

 So, this time, let's say, we have 16 positions in the image (the centers of the old 4x4 cells), and in each one, what we can do is define 9 anchors per position, each anchors has a different ratios (3 ratios: 1:1, 0.5:1, 1:0.5) and different size (3 different sizes: 0.75, 1., 1.3), and we end up with `16 * 9 = 144` anchors or even more, in the implementation bellow we have `21*9 = 189` anchors, depending of the number of position we choose, and the number of ratios / sizes in each one: